2021 ALEXA ROSE FELLOW

 EXPLORING THE BRAVE NEW WORLD BETWEEN STAGE AND SCREEN.

-Lauren's funds will be used to build her portfolio as a filmmaker, and incorporate cinematic visuals into LED's 2022 season.
+Lauren's funds were awarded to build her portfolio as a filmmaker, and incorporate cinematic visuals into LED's 2022 season.

 TURNING HEADS WITH INTERDISCIPLINARY VISUALS.